 Beyond the food choices and your fasting schedule, your daily habits need to align.

 I also have a Keto Intermittent Fasting for Weight Loss lifestyle bundle available that includes meal plans, food lists, and action steps to take for success.

 The second most important thing I did to start intermittent fasting for weight loss was re-learn how to eat like a human.

 There is so much about food that I had to unlearn and relearn.
 Once I did, intermittent fasting got easy as hell.

 Figuring out how to eat clean, nutrient-dense foods helped me then figure out how to eat when I need to lose weight.

-- Eat the Yolks by Liz Wolfe – I listened to the audible and Liz had me cracking up.
-She’s funny.
-And hella informative.
 Eat the Yolks debunks a lot of misinformation we’ve been force-fed about what is healthy eating including egg white omelets.